-Senate Bill 74, Similar Bill HB 7005, SB 72 - Covid Claims Against Center Health Care Providers.
+Senate Bill 74, Similar Bill HB 7005, SB 72 - Covid Claims Against Health Care Providers.
 Much like restricted immunity for causes of action against employers for Covid claims, civil immunity is granted to healthcare providers for allegations that the provider failed to follow health standards of care for patients diagnosed with Covid.
 Claims filed under Chapter 440 are exempted.
 CS for SC HB 7005 placed on calendar of House for second reading.
-SB 72 placed on special order calendar.
+SB 72 placed on special order calendar and passed.
+Engrossed text filed.
+House in Messages; placed on special order calendar.
+Approved by House.
+Sent to Governor for approval.
+Laws of Fla., Chapter Number 2021-01.